|vessel capacity: 100L

-And for media shapes, the most-seen types are Spheres, Cones, Cylinders, Wedges, Tetrahedrons, Pyramids and many more others.
+And for media shapes, the most-seen types are Spheres, Cones, Cylinders, Wedges, Tetrahedrons, Pyramids, and many more others.

 With the many options available, there is a technique in selecting the best finishing media.

-Ensure to get familiar with the technique.
+Ensure to get familiar with the technology.

 10. How can a Drag Finishing Machine be properly maintained?